GPUOpen-Tools/radeon_gpu_profiler/docs/source/pipeline_state.rst

 or **Miss**.
 The shader table lists each shader function, its type, resource usage statistics, instruction timing statistics, and both the API shader hash and the Internal pipeline hash.
-You can filter the table by shader type using the **Show filters** combo box.
-You can also filter the table by Export name using the **Shader search...** edit box.
+You can filter the table by shader type using the **Shader types** combo box.
+You can also filter the table by Export name using the **Filter shaders...** field.
 If you click on any hyperlinked text in the shader table, it will navigate to the ISA tab and show the ISA for the selected shader function.
 You can also use the right-click context menu to navigate to either the ISA tab or to the Instruction timing view.